 - How can an experienced dram shop attorney help with your lawsuit?

 Using a Proximity-Based Argument to Your Advantage

 As we stated above, the plaintiff has the burden of establishing several elements in order to have a successful Texas dram shop case.
 There are numerous "canned" defenses that bars will use to defeat a dram shop claim.
 Oftentimes, the proximity of the injurious or fatal accident to the bar can help the plaintiff proactively overcome many of these arguments.

 - They could not argue that the recipient had time to consume alcohol elsewhere.
-This is a common argument that bars will use, the logic of which follows this basic format, “Yes, the recipient drank at our bar, yes we violated the alcohol service rules established by the TABC, and yes, we were negligent in doing so.
+This is a common argument that bars will use, the logic of which follows this basic format, "Yes, the recipient drank at our bar, yes we violated the alcohol service rules established by the TABC, and yes, we were negligent in doing so.
 However, since a significant amount of time passed between our act of negligence and the accident, we do not feel that we were the proximate cause of the accident.
-Because, after all, how do we know the recipient did not drink elsewhere after leaving our establishment?”
+After all, how do we know the recipient did not drink somewhere else after leaving our establishment?"